-Access to the first eight routes is gained by climbing the initial ledgy section of Rippemoff to the ledge and from its left end, utilising an in-situ rope to gain access to the trees on the left and the belays of all of the routes.
+Access to the first eight routes is gained by climbing the initial ledgy section of Rippemoff to the ledge and from its left end, utilizing an in-situ rope to gain access to the trees on the left and the belays of all of the routes.
 There is an abseil station on the clump of trees at the end of the rope.

 1. Trigger (7a+) a desperate sequence through the left-hand bulge at the back of the bay.